-The ISCP courses are globally accessible and approved, with students in over 38 countries.
+The ISCP courses are globally accessible and approved, with students in over 44 countries.
 The diploma course gives in-depth information about how the dog’s mind works, why dogs behave as they do, and how you can use compassionate, force-free, science-based methods to successfully work with dogs with all kinds of behavioural issues.
-The 184 page diploma course textbook was written by Lisa Tenzin-Dolma, the founder and principal of the ISCP, and is updated regularly to include new research.
+The 208 page diploma course textbook was written by Lisa Tenzin-Dolma, the founder, principal and a director of the ISCP, and is updated regularly to include new research.
 The course textbook takes you step by step towards developing a profound insight into the canine mind and dog behaviour, incorporating the latest scientific research results, and is easy to read and absorb.

 This course encourages you to think about the principles of canine behaviour, and to write about and discuss your own thoughts, theories and findings.
 You will be learning through a combination of acquired information and practical application, and this will give you a sound foundation for your future work with dogs.